florianstancioiu/calculator-app/README.md

 ### Continued development

 1. The calculator is not accessible to people that use only the keyboard to get around the application, I mean you can't use the tab key to move through the page.
-2. When I started writing the calculator functionality I missed a couple of things, one of them is to handle negative numbers, right now you can't insert negative numbers, only positive ones.
+2.  ~~When I started writing the calculator functionality I missed a couple of things, one of them is to handle negative numbers, right now you can't insert negative numbers, only positive ones.~~ - It is done
-3. The other thing that I omited is the fact that you can't chain operations, so you can't do 2 x 2 x 2, you have to do 2 x 2 and then 4 x 2 to achieve the same thing.
+3.  ~~The other thing that I omited is the fact that you can't chain operations, so you can't do 2 x 2 x 2, you have to do 2 x 2 and then 4 x 2 to achieve the same thing.~~ It is done

 ### Useful resources